The science is clear. We're taking action.

 As a University community, we have a responsibility to act on the research and insights from our faculty and students.

-Our climate action plan will build on our past progress and use the campus to confront the difficult questions posed by climate change and test promising new solutions that move Harvard, and the world, away from fossil fuels.
+Our climate action plan will build on our past progress and use the campus to confront the difficult questions posed by climate change and test promising new solutions that move Harvard, and the world, toward a fossil fuel-free future.

 These ambitious goals will be challenging to reach, but the grave risks climate change poses to our health and our planet’s future require essential action.
 Harvard must remain vigorous in supporting students, faculty, and staff who are championing ideas, expertise, and action related to climate change.

 In joining other firms and universities in demanding fossil fuel-free energy we encourage and accelerate the provision of new technology, helping to transform the whole economy.